naninovel/docs/docs/en/guide/resource-providers.md

 ![](https://i.gyazo.com/651a292ca6f1f4e26593074e25c66cea.png)

 This makes each asset its own bundle, allowing it to be unloaded as soon as it's released.
-While optimal for RAM usage, this approach increases CPU overhead and load times, because it's much faster to load one large continuous binary blob than to repeatedly seek and load many small ones, especially on slower drives.
+While optimal for RAM usage, this approach increases CPU overhead and load times because it's much faster to load one large continuous binary blob than to repeatedly seek and load many small ones, especially on slower drives.

 When `Label By Scripts` is enabled in the resource provider configuration (the default), Naninovel will use a compromise: during the build process it scans all scenario scripts, tries to determine which assets are required by each script, and assigns labels to addressable assets by the scripts that reference them: